 There are also passenger ferries which ply the waters of Hamilton harbor and the Great Sound, and are a great way of getting to Somerset and the Dockyard.
 One bus or ferry trip costs $4.-, ask for a transfer if you must connect to another line.

 Taxis are another easy way of getting around the islands.
 They are available at taxi stands on Front St. in Hamilton, at the major hotels or by phone.
-All taxis are fitted with a meter and charge $4 for first mile plus $1.40 for each subsequent mile.
+All taxis are fitted with a meter and charge $8 for first mile plus $3 for each subsequent mile. $50 per hour.

 Bermuda's pink sand beaches are probably the number one draw for most visitors.
 Bermuda is interesting because there are both public and private beaches.
 One of the nicest beaches in Bermuda is also the closest beach to Hamilton.
 Elbow Beach, about two-miles from Hamilton, is a beautiful mile long beach of crystalline soft sand and calm turquoise waters.